You Want to Start a Learning Pod. Ofsted Wants to Shut Down Illegal Schools. Here's How to Do It Legally.

 You can.
 Education Otherwise has excellent factsheets on the law.
 The DfE publishes statutory guidance on independent school registration.
 Facebook groups have thousands of threads from parents running co-ops.
 Here's what actually happens when you try to build a pod from free sources:

-• Facebook advice is unverified and frequently dangerous.
+- Facebook advice is unverified and frequently dangerous.
 "My friend runs a pod with 8 kids four days a week and the council doesn't care" is not legal advice.
 It's a parent who hasn't been investigated yet.
-With Ofsted referrals reaching 330 per year, the enforcement net is tightening — and anecdotal reassurance from a stranger on the internet will not protect you if your pod is flagged.
+With Ofsted referrals reaching 330 per year — more than double the historical average — the enforcement net is tightening, and anecdotal reassurance will not protect you if your pod is flagged.

-• Assembling it yourself takes weeks.
-A motivated parent can piece together the legal framework from government documents, draft their own agreements by modifying American Etsy templates, and improvise a safeguarding policy from charity factsheets.
-It will take 30-40 hours and the result will still have gaps.
-The kit gives you everything in one download, already adapted for English law.
+- Assembling it yourself takes weeks.
+A motivated parent can piece together the legal framework from government documents, draft their own agreements, and improvise a safeguarding policy from charity factsheets.
+It will take 30-40 hours and the result will still have gaps — especially since most free resources predate the 2025 VAT change and the recent surge in Ofsted enforcement.
+The kit gives you everything in one download, already adapted for English law and current for 2025/2026.

 Free resources give you the rules.
-The kit gives you the documents to follow them — ready to fill in and use tonight.
+The Ofsted-Proof Blueprint gives you the documents to follow them — ready to fill in and use tonight.

 — Less Than One Hour of Private Tutoring